 Oat bran is a byproduct of oat manufacturing.
 It is the outer layer of the oat groat, so technically, it’s not a whole grain, but it is still nutritious due to its high fiber content.
 It can be used as an addition to cereal, as a hot porridge on its own, or in baked goods as a way to increase fiber.
 Although oat bran provides a great nutritional boost, be wary of the amount you add; too much oat bran can significantly affect the texture of your end product.

 Oat flour is simply finely-ground rolled oats.
 This means that as long as you have a functional food processor on hand, you can make your own oat flour!
 It is oftentimes used in baked goods and can be used to thicken products, although it is not quite as effective as corn starch, potato starch, or wheat flour.
-Bonus fun fact: baby oat cereal is also finely-ground oats, which means that you can make your own at home!
+Fun fact: baby oat cereal is also finely-ground oats, which means that you can make your own at home!

 Are Oats Expensive?

-Not one bit!
+Not at all!
 In facts, oats are one of the most economical ingredients that you can purchase.
 With the high nutrient-density of this versatile ingredient, you get loads of nutritional bang for your buck.
 Organic, certified gluten-free, locally produced, and name brand oats may be more expensive, so select a product that works best for your budget, values, and lifestyle.
 We are big fans of Bob’s Red Mill oats.

 Helpful Kitchen Tools for Cooking Oats